-- Entering or currently in your final year of an accredited BSN Nursing program with a graduation date between December 2019 and May 2020
+- Entering or currently in their final year of an accredited BSN Nursing program with a graduation date between December 2019 and May 2020

 - Cumulative GPA > 3.0 required, >3.2 or higher preferred

 - Able to commit to the full 10-week program.

 - Commit to temporary full-time status; shift rotations, off-shifts, weekends and holiday.

 - Students who are hired as a Nurse Intern are required to enroll in a two credit course offered by their school.